Skip to main content

 Set up costs: Get connected

 Once you’ve landed, you can get connected right away with a tailored phone contract to suit your needs (a standard two-year SIM-only contract costs around €25 a month).
 Oh, and if you set up your WiFi with the same provider, you’ll save on both subscriptions.
-WiFi costs vary depending on your package and provider, but prices range from €20 to €25 a month for a basic internet connection, and up to €65 euros a month for all-inclusive bundles.
+WiFi costs vary depending on your package and provider, but prices range from €20 to €25 a month for a basic internet connection and up to €65 euros a month for all-inclusive bundles.

 Fixed monthly costs: Rent and utilities

 Your biggest fixed monthly cost while living in the Amsterdam Area will be your rent.
 Most likely, you’ll rent from the private or ‘vrije sector’.
 Rental properties that cost over €808.06 per month aren’t government-controlled, unlike social housing, and rent tends to be expensive.
 According to Statista, rental prices have increased the past few years, with the price per square metre in Amsterdam averaging 26 euros in 2023.
-This is in part due to scarcity.
+This is in part due to scarcity.For that reason, it’s best to broaden your search: you’ll get more space for your money a little further out, and the region is very well connected (try out our MapitOut tool to familiarise yourself with the travel times in the Amsterdam Area).

 Renting rooms rather than whole apartments will save you some money, too.
 Try sites like Kamernet, or join Facebook groups to connect with people looking for roommates: you’ll be in with a better chance of finding a house when you have a good network.

 There are also monthly costs for water, gas and electricity.
-Waternet is the water provider in the Amsterdam Area, and the charge for tap water and maintenance depends on your usage: in 2023, that’s €1.03 euro per m³.
+Waternet is the water provider in the Amsterdam Area, and the charge for tap water and maintenance depends on your usage: in 2024, that’s €1.13 euro per m³.
 Electricity and gas is privatised, so you can pick your provider: comparison websites like Energievergelijk can help you choose.

 People sitting in sun on terrace Rhijnvis Feithstraat